thenexthub/Codira/docs/DebuggingTheCompiler.md

 ## "Expression" Log

-The "expression" log reports on the process of wrapping, parsing, SILGen'ing, JITing, and inserting an expression into the current Swift module.
+The "expression" log reports on the process of wrapping, parsing, SILGen'ing, JITing, and inserting an expression into the current Codira module.
 Since this can only be triggered by the user manually evaluating expression, this can be turned on at any point before evaluating an expression.
 To enable expression logging, first run: